 A sound mind and knowledge of the world will give you the tools to survive when brawn alone would fail.
 Understanding the calls of the wilderness allows you to track your prey and control animals, whilst knowledge of healing will let you tend wounds that would be fatal otherwise, and a perceptive mind will let you see things where the eyes of others would glance past unknowingly.

-Over the course of time you'll learn things, but your character has a backstory, and that will play a role in their abilities too.
+Over the course of your life you'll have learned things.
+Your character has a backstory, and that will play a role in their abilities.
 All characters know the Common language by default, but for example, only those who have trained as assassins would have knowledge of the Assassins Code hand-language.
-As you meet other people, face new challenges, and puzzle your way through the world, you may acquire new knowledge and skills, which can be recorded here.

 Professions grant a boost to their relevant base Talents, for any check where that Profession's capabilities and experience is relevant.
-They add a flat +3, which can either be put entirely into their base Talent, or split across more than one, should you wish.
-For example, Spy falls under Fitness, so would normally give a +3 to that only.
-However, your spy might be +2 Fitness, and +1 Diplomacy, to represent their skill in negotiation and deceit.
+They give you three points to add to your Talents, and you can split them any way which makes sense for the profession.
+For example, a spy might get +3 to Fitness, or +2 and also a +1 to Knowledge, for their skills with poisons, knowledge of geography, medical knowledge and so on.
+Equally, your spy might be +2 Fitness, and +1 Diplomacy, to represent their skill in negotiation and deceit.

 To calculate your starting professions, roll a d12.
 On a 6 or less, you have one, for 7-10, you have two, and for 11 or 12, you have three.

 The worlds of The Imperial System are rent and fractured.
 The physical rules that normally apply are more guidelines than laws.
 With enough emotional force, a person become capable of bending and breaking them.
-Doing so uses Cohesion.
-You can boost a poor roll for PM using spare points during the point allocation (see Standard Starting Builds later in the chapter).
+Doing so uses Cohesion (see earlier).

-For details on how these work, and what manipulations are available, see the Physical Manipulation section later in the book.
+For details on how these work, and what manipulations are available, see Physical Manipulations.

 Swords, knives, shields, pole axes, war hammers, bows, pistols, rifles, shotguns, flamethrowers, grenades...
 Any and every kind of weapon exists within the world.

 Carry as much as you want, bearing in mind that every piece will slow you down.
-On the character sheet, whilst the other stats all related to those given in the Weapons and Armour section of this guide.
+On the character sheet, whilst the other stats all related to those are given in Weapons and Armour.

-Your final line of defence, after your foes have gotten past everything else.
+Your final lines of defence, after your foes have gotten past everything else.
 Anything from hide and chain mail to steel plate and stab-proof vests can be used to keep you safe.
-The large box is for the name of the armour you’re carrying and any specific notes on it, whilst the split boxes show the armour effectiveness against Blunt, Slashing and Piercing damage on top, and the total and current hit points of them at the bottom.
+Both have a HP value, to show how much they can help you resist damage.

 Everything from money to medicinal (and not so medicinal) drugs, clockwork devices, potions, drinks, foods, and other things may be traded or purchased as you make your way through your trials in the pursuit of glory.